-Current Performance: 101.14 tons of household hazardous wastes were collected/managed in 2020 compared to 95.12 tons in 2019.
-This includes nickel-cadmium batteries, sealed lead acid batteries, fluorescent tubes, and Product Exchange materials collected at the two year-round HHW drop-off facilities and the free household hazardous waste (HHW) disposal mobile collections.
+Current Performance: 87.45 tons of household hazardous wastes were collected/managed in 2021 compared to 101.14 tons in 2020.
+This includes nickel-cadmium batteries, sealed lead acid batteries, fluorescent tubes, and Product Exchange materials collected at the St. Louis County HHW facilities and remote collection sites.
 The St. Louis County Environmental Services Department (ESD) provides a comprehensive solid waste management system for that part of St. Louis County outside of the Western Lake Superior Sanitary District.
-The ESD works to increase the number of customers utilizing free HHW disposal at the fourteen mobile collections and two year-round HHW drop-off facilities.
+The ESD works to increase the number of customers utilizing free disposal at the thirteen HHW mobile collections and two year-round HHW collection facilities.